zoxpx/pxdocs/content/reference/knowledge-base/px-licensing.md

 #### License transfer

-From PX-Enterprise 1.4.0 onwards, a valid enterprise license can be transferred between two Portworx clusters.
+From {{< pxEnterprise >}} 1.4.0 onwards, a valid enterprise license can be transferred between two Portworx clusters.
 Both Portworx clusters need to be operational at the time of license transfer.
-The source cluster must have a valid PX-Enterprise license, while the destination cluster can have either a valid or expired Trial license, PX-Developer, or expired PX-Enterprise license.
+The source cluster must have a valid {{< pxEnterprise >}} license, while the destination cluster can have either a valid or expired Trial license, PX-Developer, or expired {{< pxEnterprise >}} license.

 License transfer command requires 'clusterUUID' from the source cluster, (available via `pxctl cluster list` command) and remote Portworx cluster node IP.